 Coronavirus (Covid-19 disease) – Access to Medicare Rebates

-The new Medicare items are in place until 30 Sept 2020 unless they are revoked earlier, or the provisions are extended.
+The Medicare items are in place until 30 June 2022 unless they are revoked earlier, or the provisions are extended.

-The new items cover sessions which are provided via video link (a telehealth session) or telephone.
+The items cover sessions which are provided via video link (a telehealth session) or telephone.

 Individuals still need to be referred by a medical practitioner in order to access the new Medicare items for COVID-19.
 Current Mental Health Treatment Plans and referrals meet these requirements.